danisebastian9/Ciclo2MinTIC/Semana6/SQL1/README.md

 ## This is the mySQL learning path.

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+We are going to use mySQL through VS Code and Xampp in order to be able to create the DB and tables.

 ## Folder Structure